-The Guild’s collection of photographs is held at Kew Gardens Archive and I am in the process of repackaging them as part of a conservation project to protect the photographs and allow easier handling.
+The Guild’s collection of photographs is held in the Kew Gardens Archive and our past Archivist Janette Ames processed and repackaged them as part of a conservation project to protect the photographs and allow easier handling.
 The collection is a popular and fascinating resource for research into the business and life of staff at Kew.

-One photograph that caught my eye and piqued my interest was that of a Dr Charles Metcalfe.
+One photograph that caught Janette's eye and piqued her interest was that of a Dr Charles Metcalfe.

 Crimefighter and Kew Guild President may sound like a curious connection, but staff at Kew Gardens were sometimes called upon by police to help them track down safebreakers.
 Dr Metcalfe was one such staff member requested to use his skills for this purpose.

 Here is the photograph of Dr Metcalfe analysing samples of sawdust under the microscope.
-Dr Metcalfe was Keeper of the Jodrell Laboratory from 1946-1969, and President of the Kew Guild in 1960-1961.
 We don’t know how many safebreakers were caught as a result of Dr Metcalfe’s work but it certainly made for a varied job description!